Bullecourt

 The first possibility was that he was captured, wounded, and died before it was possible to register him as a prisoner-of-war.
 The registration process, where the German government was required to register all prisoners with the International Red Cross, was extremely slow and, by 1917-18, more or less overwhelmed.
 By 1918, captured British prisoners were generally not registered at all.

-Prisoners captured wounded were nursed in military hospitals where there were female nurses – at the front or behind the lines in France and occupied Belgium.
+Prisoners captured as wounded were nursed in military hospitals where there were female nurses – at the front or behind the lines in France and occupied Belgium.
 From there they were often evacuated on to military hospitals in Germany.
 From what my grandmother told me I have assumed that the woman who wrote to her was German and, if she was writing from France or Belgium, she may have been either one of the female nurses or Hilferinnen who worked in the occupied territories, or a nurse working on a hospital train in the case that my grandfather died while a wounded prisoner being evacuated to hospital in Germany.
 Bad wounds may also explain why he would have been unable to clarify to the woman who nursed him that he was not actually Australian; she would have been going on the nationality of the other wounded prisoners arriving from the same battle into her nursing unit.

 If the woman who wrote to my grandmother was writing from within Germany, the case becomes more confused.
 A British prisoner who was sent to Germany was usually registered, enjoyed better conditions, and was able to write home.
 So it appears unlikely that this was the scenario – unless he was evacuated to a hospital in Germany where he died of wounds.
 In this last case, a German nurse may well have sent on his personal possessions home.
 This was a fairly frequent act of kindness done for prisoners who died in Germany.
 If he died fairly soon after reaching Germany, and was still unconscious, that would also explain why he was not registered and why the woman believed him Australian.

-Another possibility might have been that the letter my grandmother received was written by a woman working for the Swiss Red Cross.
-However, having written to them I’ve been told that there is no record of his being recorded as a prisoner.
-There appear to be two problems with this.
-Firstly, if the personal effects were in the hands of an Australian prisoner, then it might be assumed that the writer would have realised the discrepancy between this knowledge and the sending of the letter to an English address.
-The second problem has to do with names.
-It is difficult to understand the circumstances where the personal effects of a British soldier would be confused with an Australian.
+There appear to be a number of problems with this.
+Firstly, if the personal effects were in the possession of an Australian prisoner, why had the prisoner not got any Australian papers that might have identified him?
+Secondly, it might be assumed that the writer would have realised the discrepancy between the understanding of dealing with an Australian and the sending of the letter to an English address.
+A third problem has to do with names and the effects themselves.
+It is difficult to understand the circumstances where the personal effects of a British soldier would be confused with those of an Australian soldier.
+In addition the relatively formal exercise of returning personal effects would suggest that the Red Cross would have a record in the name of my grandfather, but they haven’t.

 The last possible scenario is that he was captured wounded or unwounded and sent into a German army prisoner-of-war labour company.
-These companies were kept working behind German lines in 1917 and 1918 in hard conditions.
+These companies were kept working behind German lines in 1917 and 1918 in harsh conditions.
 Prisoners who worked in them were often not registered and usually could not write home.
 If they died they were buried at the front.
 If they fell ill or were wounded at work they were sent to a military hospital in France and Belgium – where they encountered nurses – and it is just conceivable that my grandfather may have been an injured or ill labour company prisoner who died in a military hospital near the front; again this would mean the woman who wrote to my grandmother was a nurse.

 Mud at the Front